Advertisement

 It depends on how many people live in your home and how many spare bedrooms you have.

 For people who rent their property from a local council or housing association, you will receive full rent through universal credit.
 However this can be reduced if the property has spare bedrooms.
-If you have one spare bedroom then your universal credit payment will be reduced by 14 per cent and that increases to 25 per cent if there are two or more spare bedrooms in your property.
+If you have one spare bedroom then your universal credit payment will be reduced by 14% and that increases to 25% if there are two or more spare bedrooms in your property.

 As for private renting, the number of people living in your home determines how much help you receive through universal credit to deal with housing costs and it’s likely that it won’t cover your full rent.

 Local Housing Allowance (LHA) is used to work this out for your area.
-LHA is tied to the 30th percentile of market rents in April 2020 – meaning it should cover the rent for the lowest third of homes available to rent in an area as of that time.
-However, since then the rate has been frozen even though rents have soared in the last year.
-This means benefits are less likely to cover rent.
+In April 2024, LHA was increased in line with the 30th percentile of market rents in September 2023 – meaning it should cover the cheapest 30% of local rents according to prices at that time.

-If you have spare bedrooms not being used by people in your property you will receive housing costs to cover a smaller property unless there is need for an additional bedroom, for example, if some is unable to share due to disability or receives regular overnight care.
+If you have spare bedrooms not being used by people in your property you will receive housing costs to cover a smaller property unless you need an extra bedroom for specific reasons.
+You might receive regular overnight care, for example, or someone in your household might be unable to share a room due to disability.

-The maximum housing benefit that you can get is the full cost of your rent.
+The maximum housing benefit that you can get is the full cost of your rent, but there are no guarantees that you’ll be given that amount.

 Do you pay council tax on universal credit?